-Will Straw is Professor of Communications at McGill University and Director of the McGill Institute for the Study of Canada.
-He is the author of Cyanide and Sin: Visualizing Crime in 1950s America and over a hundred articles on media and urban life.
+Will Straw is the James McGill Emeritus Professor of Urban Media Studies at McGill University.
+He is the author of Cyanide and Sin: Visualizing Crime in 50s America (Andrew Roth Gallery, 2006), and the author of over 200 articles on journalism, cinema, music and urban life.
+His current research focuses on the night-time experience of cities.

 The consulting editor for the Ricochet series is Brian Busby.
 His blog is The Dusty Bookcase.